thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		]);
 	}

 8.8.
 Finally, we need to the reference the newly declared Habitat and Raider classes, but since they're not from the framework, and thus are not part of any namespace, and thus don't need to be imported, we can leave Imports.ts alone.
 We only have to add references to them in DefenderClone.html.
-Probably these should go right after the recently added ones for Place and Ship:
+Probably these should go right after the recently added ones for Planet and Ship:

 	<script type="text/javascript" src="Model/Habitat.js"></script>
 	<script type="text/javascript" src="Model/Raider.js"></script>